 - A grade of "A" in GRG 679HA

 - A grade of "A" in GRG 679HB

 - Completion of at least 60 credit hours "in residence" at UT

 Dr. Miller is available to meet with you to discuss a possible commitment to graduating with Departmental Honors and collaborates with the undergraduate advisor in this mission.
 Dr. Miller can help you sift through your ideas and interests and will guide you toward a faculty member who may prove to be a suitable supervisor for your honors thesis.
-You may already have an idea of whom you wish to work.
+You may already have an idea of with whom you wish to work.
 Then, you will approach that faculty member in order to discuss your project and solicit input.
 When you and the faculty member agree to the two-semester honors sequence, you will both sign a "restricted course authorization" form (download from undergraduate forms section) for GRG 679HA, with a brief description of the topic to be researched.
 Please turn in your signed "restricted course authorization" form to the Academic Advisor - Geography.
 You and your supervising professor will set up meeting times concerning your research progress and thesis writing.